 It may be appropriate to establish a review period during which the member of staff's attendance would be monitored to assess the effectiveness of any support.
 This agreed review period will normally be 6 months.
 It may also be appropriate to advise the member of staff that, in the absence of any improvement in attendance following the provision of support, progression into the more formal stages of the process may not be avoidable.

-See AM35 HR How to Hold an Attendance Stage Meeting - Teaching Staff
+See AM35 HR How to Hold an attendance stage meeting - Teaching staff on the intranet/HR Online/Attendance Management.